 The Benefits of Snapchat Ads

-For businesses that can afford Geofilters, for instance, they can be an effective way to boost and measure sales by region—and Snapchat has some powerful geographical targeting features that can be a good way to drive foot traffic.
+For businesses that can afford Geofilters, for instance, they can be an effective way to boost and measure sales by region, and Snapchat has some powerful geographical targeting features that are a good way to drive foot traffic.

 Along with using Geofilter ad data to understand traffic at multiple locations, Snapchat Geofilters are a great way to boost traffic at individual locations.

 As an example, The Bungalow — a popular seaside California bar with two locations — created two Geofilters that could be used only at its locations.

 The result?
 Over 300,000 views and a 30% conversion rate.

 More than one in three people who saw The Bungalow filter at their locations used it, allowing the bar to widely promote their brand.

 Benefit #2: Boost App Installs

 For businesses with young, tech-savvy audiences, Snapchat is one of the most effective advertising platforms for encouraging app installs.